Breaking News | Coronavirus: WHO says two billion vaccine doses secured

 All other participants should get sufficient doses to cover up to 20 per cent of their populations by the end of 2021, and further doses in 2022.

-“This is fantastic news and a milestone in global health,” WHO Director-General Dr. Tedros Adhanom Ghebreyesus told reporters attending an online press conference.
+“This is fantastic news and a milestone in global health,” WHO Director-General, Tedros Ghebreyesus, told reporters attending an online press conference.

 “This is a time for taking comfort that the end of the pandemic is in sight, but taking care that we do not let down our guard.
 We are all responsible for taking the measures to keep ourselves and each other safe, including during this holiday season.

 “With today’s news the light at the end of the tunnel has grown a little bit brighter, but we are not there yet.
-And we will only get there together,” Dr. Tedros said.
+And we will only get there together,” Mr Ghebreyesus said.

 The UN Children’s Fund, UNICEF, said it was ready to transport up to 850 tonnes of COVID-19 vaccines per month in 2021, more than twice its usual payload of vaccines.
 Most could be sent using existing commercial flights, but alternative options and charter flights would also be considered where necessary, it said.